 The commenter’s proposed change is to:

-When all ACs associated with the STA are delivery-enabled, AP transmits one BU from the highest priority AC.
+When all ACs associated with the STA are delivery-enabled, AP transmits one BU from the highest priority AC that has a BU.

 Agree with the commenter.
 The highest priority AC may not have a BU to send.
 Add minor editorial fix while we’re here.